THE VOLGA GERMANS IN PORTLAND

 Listing in the 1890 Albina City Directory for the Adam Bauer household.

-By 1900, the family is living at 793 Union Avenue (now 3739 NE MLK Blvd.) and Adam is working as watchman at a sash (door and window frame) factory.
-Catharina Elisabeth's mother (Margaretha Kneiss, born 1825) is living with them.
+By 1900, the family lived at 793 Union Avenue (now 3739 NE MLK Blvd.), and Adam worked as a watchman at a sash (door and window frame) factory.
+Catharina Elisabeth's mother (Margaretha Kneiss, born 1825) lived with them.

 Adam's younger brother, Johannes (born 1863), also lived in Portland.
 He was married to Elisabeth Sterkel (born 1866 in Norka).

-The family continued living at the same location on Union Avenue up to the time of Catharina Elisabeth's death on December 20, 1930.
+The family continued living at the same Union Avenue location until Catharina Elisabeth's death on December 20, 1930.
 She was buried at the Rose City Cemetery.

 Sources